 We are validating two brief anxiety measures that are designed to be accessible for people with cognitive communication problems following brain injury: the Anxiety Intensity Scale Circles (AISCs) and the Yale anxiety question.
 Each has been adapted from an existing depression questionnaire that has already been validated in brain injury.
-To assess the validity of these measures, you will be administering a diagnostic assessment to stroke inpatients, which will be used to validate the measures under study.
-You will also be administering some other questionnaires and a brief interview.
+To assess the validity of these measures, you will be administering them to stroke inpatients, alongside comparison measures.
+Another Research Associate will administer a diagnostic assessment, which will be used to validate the measures under study.

 We will be recruiting 142 participants across five hospital sites in the East of England.
-Participants will be adult stroke inpatients at least two weeks poststroke, receiving multi-disciplinary rehabilitation.
+Participants will be adult stroke inpatients at least two weeks post-stroke, receiving multi-disciplinary rehabilitation.
 Data will be collected in a confidential space or at bedside.
 Recruitment will last 8 months.
 We are using this opportunity to explore whether Natural Language Processing models can detect signs of anxiety in people's voices and in their choice of words.
 We will also be exploring the validity of other common questionnaires after stroke.